gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 			* **SUFFICIENT CONSIDERATION**
 		   * PROMISOR obtained a direct right to enforce the PROMISEE's performance of or promise to perform an *existing contractual duty* owed to a third party.

+> FUA: Tie its relation of factual and legal benefit to the court ruling of Stilk v Myrick under ==legal issue== section.

 * ==Contractual duty owed to the **SAME PARTY**==
 	1. `Stilk v Myrick`
 		* Case Summary:
 			* On a ship, 2 crewmen deserted and the Defendant Captain Myrick **promised to divide wages of deserters among remaining crew** if they would work the ship safe back to London.
 Plaintiff Stilk was a crew member, who sued Defendant Captain Myrick to enforce his promise.
 		* Legal Issue:
-			* Did Plaintiff Stilk provide sufficient consideration in return for Defendant Captain Myrick's promise?
+			* Did Plaintiff crew member Stilk provide ==sufficient consideration== in return for Defendant Captain Myrick's promise?
+			* *Factual benefit*: ==Practical benefit *(actual benefit)*== that can be conferred to a party in a transaction.
+			* *Legal benefit*: ==Benefit *(as per the contract, enforced by the law)*== that should be conferred to a party in a transaction.
 		* Court Ruling:
-			* Court concluded “practical benefits” that Defendant Captain Myrick's promise gave (Plaintiff Stilk and other crew members work the ship safe back to London) amounted to **sufficient consideration**.
+			* Court concluded ==“factual benefits” that Plaintiff crew member Stilk gave (Plaintiff Stilk and other crew members work the ship safe back to London) amounted to **INSUFFICIENT CONSIDERATION**==  for the enforcement of Defendant Captain Myrick's promise to pay them extra.
-			* Requirement of fresh consideration required in **variations to existing contracts** unless expressly dispensed with the contracting parties.
-			* Since Plaintiff Stilk **did not demand additional payment**, and Defendant Captain Myrick offered the crew in recognition that they would be required to work harder to achieve the same result.
-This could also be construed as a GREATER BENEFIT to the captain that the ship was returned to London as opposed to being docked overseas.
+			* ==Performance of an EXISTING DUTY== is NOT considered sufficient consideration.
   2. `Williams v Roffey`
 		* Case Summary:
 			* Defendants Roffey were *main contractors* to refurbish 27 flats for clients by a deadline.
 			* Main contract had a **penalty clause**, where the Defendant Roffey had to pay a penalty to clients if they did not meet the deadline.
 		   * Plaintiff Williams were a SUB-CONTRACTOR hired by Defendant Roffey to do carpentry work for the 27 flats for 20,000 pounds.
 			* Defendant Roffey became worried that Plaintiff Williams could not finish the work in time.
-Plaintiff Williams also ran into financial difficulties as the initally agreed 20,000 pounds was NOT ENOUGH for Plaintiff Williams to operate satisfactorily and earn a profit AND Plaintiff Williams failed to supervise their manpower properly.
+Plaintiff Williams also ran into financial difficulties as the initially agreed 20,000 pounds was NOT ENOUGH for Plaintiff Williams to operate satisfactorily and earn a profit AND Plaintiff Williams failed to supervise their manpower properly.
 		   * Defendant Roffey's surveyor persuaded Defendant Roffey to pay the Plaintiff Williams more so Defendant Roffey agreed to pay Plaintiff Williams 10,300 pounds more *(575 pounds per completed flat)*.
 			* Plaintiff Williams completed 8 more flats, but only received 1,500 pounds further payment.
 Plaintiff Williams ceased work and sued Defendant Roffey.
 		* Legal Issue: